Grand Theft Auto III: Mobile version

 When Grand Theft Auto III was released to mobile devices in December 2011, it received generally positive reviews.
 Metacritic calculated an average score of 80 out of 100, based on 26 reviews.
 Reviewers liked the enhanced visuals, but criticism was directed at the touchscreen controls.

 IGNs Peter Eykemans commended the port's smoother textures, especially condensed on a mobile screen, while Destructoids James Stephanie Sterling noted improvements in the character and vehicle models.
 Mark Walton of GameSpot wrote the game runs well on high-end devices like the Motorola Xoom and Samsung Galaxy S II, but noticed significant frame rate and texture issues on the Xperia Play.
-Pocket Gamers Mark Brown identified the game's short draw distance leading to sudden popup, although still found the models and textures "have been given a tune-up" in the port.
+Pocket Gamers Mark Brown identified the short draw distance leading to sudden popup, although still found the models and textures "have been given a tune-up" in the port.

 The touchscreen controls received a mixed response.
 Eurogamers Dan Whitehead appreciated the driving mechanics, but felt moving on-foot is "a flaky way of navigating" the world, and criticised the "clumsy" shooting mechanics as most of the guns cannot be manually targeted.
 IGNs Eykemans felt the controls "make half the experience frustrating", and Destructoids Sterling described them as "by far the biggest barrier toward enjoying" the port.
 Brown of Pocket Gamer found the touchscreen "hasn't hindered [the game] too drastically", commending simple movement and "effortless" driving mechanics.
 Some critics identified better controls upon the use of external gamepads, but felt they hinder the game's portability.